-During the show it is normal that you will meet other foreign tourists who opt for this activity.
+During the show it is normal that you will meet other foreign tourists who decide to take part in this activity.
 In these performances the quality that characterizes the famous Roman theater is guaranteed.
 The ruins of the thermal baths complement the performances and make your experience unique.

 Every day a different artist performs, the performances are announced on the website of the Teatro dell'Opera di Roma.
 Ticket prices start at 25 € and some exceed 135 €.

 But not only in the Terme di Caralla can you enjoy an opera performance, but you can also see an open-air opera show on the Borromini Terrace, a rooftop terrace located in the wonderful setting of Piazza Navona.

 7. Watch an Italian or international movie at the Tiberina Island

 Summer is the perfect time to do things outdoors, especially if it's somewhere cool, like near a river.
 Tiberina Island is in the Tiber River less than 5 kilometers from Rome, every summer a film festival is held there.
 It features short and feature films from Italy and other countries.

 Dozens of screenings are seen at this event, even an Italian short film competition is planned.
 If you want to enjoy quality cinema with interesting themes, this is something original that you have the opportunity to do in Rome in August.
 And if you are a lover of the seventh art, keep in mind that you can also book your tickets for Cinecittà World in Rome.

 8. Enjoy the music at Villa Ada Rome festival

 The origin of this music festival dates back to more than two and a half decades ago, it runs until mid-August.
 The first two weeks of the month you have the opportunity to attend and listen to musical genres of all kinds, from composition to Italian indie.